 I don’t have mailing lists of corporate clients (I run a mailing list for those interested in my personal projects); all my corporate work comes through referral or search engine results.
-I never send out automated email marketing shots.
+I never send out unsolicited, automated, marketing emails (ie mailshots).
 I will never pass your contact details on to third-parties beyond that which is necessary in the functioning of my business, completion of my work for you, or without first seeking your permission.
 I may occasionally email an existing or past client if I have good reason to do so as allowed under GDPR.

 I will sometimes make use of my photos in my online or printed portfolio, or within my blog, but wherever appropriate and possible I will seek individual consent first.

 The photos I take for my clients are stored online within client-secure, password-protected galleries.
 Depending on the requirements of the client, a gallery will remain live for at least a year and may remain live for several years.

 Where I have been given permission to do so I may allow search engines to index the photos stored on the galleries, which means they may be publicly viewable.